pjeby/uneventful/README.md

 ```
 ...you're gonna have a hard time.

 Instead, if you need to write code that runs "after" an effect, it needs to be done asynchronously: i.e., run by a promise, event stream, or job that's been triggered by the effect.
 (Just like async functions results can only be seen by other async functions, or via `then()` callbacks.)
-A side-effect can't even see the results of its *own* actions, let alone those of others.
-(Except asynchronously.)
+A side-effect can't even see the results of its *own* actions!
+(Except via `peek()`.)

 In practice, this limitation isn't a big deal because the normal use of side effects is to update your application's *views* (or other "external" systems), and while they need to see every consistent update, they usually don't need to see their own changes -- they are, after all, the ones *making* those changes!